eshajulka/BC-COMS-1016.github.io/final-project.md

 ### A. Hypothesis Testing

-In this section, you will now testing your hypothesis.
+In this section, you will now test your hypothesis.
 Please begin this section by stating the hypothesis test being performed.
-You should motivate the and explain the test and why it is appropriate here.
+You should motivate and explain the test and why it is appropriate here.
 Make sure to also 1) restate the null hypothesis, 2) restate the alternative, 3) declare on a cut-off for a significance level.

 Next, you will write python code to implement the test.